spinnaker/spinnaker.github.io/guides/user/pipeline/triggers/gcs/index.md

 # Prerequisite configuration/setup

-If you (or your Spinnaker admin) already configured Spinnaker to listen to a Pub/Sub messages from the GCS bucket and you plan to publish objects to, you can skip this section. _One Pub/Sub subscription can be used to trigger as many independent Spinnaker pipelines as needed_.
+If you (or your Spinnaker admin) already configured Spinnaker to listen to Pub/Sub messages from the GCS bucket you plan to publish objects to, you can skip this section. _One Pub/Sub subscription can be used to trigger as many independent Spinnaker pipelines as needed_.